geo-knowledge-hub/geo-knowledge-hub-docs/docs/user-guideline/knowledge-user/creating-account/creating-account.md

 :::info

-By default, the account you create has the [Knowledge User](../../../concepts/user-roles.md#knowledge-user) [role](../../../concepts/user-roles.md).
+By default, the account you create has the [User](../../../concepts/user-roles.md#knowledge-user) [role](../../../concepts/user-roles.md).
 If you wish to become a [Knowledge Provider](../../../concepts/user-roles.md#knowledge-provider), please refer to the section [User role - Knowledge Provider](../../../concepts/user-roles.md#knowledge-provider).

 :::